mpusz/wg21-papers/src/3045R9_quantities_and_units_library.md

 Starting with compelling examples helps students understand _why_ strong typing matters:

+- [@MARS_ORBITER] - Lost in 1999 because thruster software produced pound-force-seconds while the
+  navigation system expected newton-seconds ($125M loss)
+- [@GIMLI_GLIDER] - Air Canada Flight 143 ran out of fuel mid-flight in 1983 after the load was calculated in pounds instead of kilograms
+- [@COLUMBUS] - Mixed up the Arabic mile and the Roman mile while preparing his voyage, badly underestimating the size of the equator and his expected travel distance
-- [@ARIANE] - Ariane 5 rocket destroyed due to unit conversion error ($370M loss)
+- [@ARIANE] - Ariane 5 rocket destroyed in 1996 by an overflow when converting a 64-bit
-- [@MARS_ORBITER] - Lost due to pound-force vs. Newton confusion ($327M loss)
-- [@COLUMBUS] - Got Americas "wrong" due to distance unit misunderstandings
+  floating-point value to a 16-bit signed integer ($370M loss)

+See [Safety concerns] for more examples and a deeper discussion of why these errors happen.

-These examples demonstrate that unit errors are costly, hard to spot in code review, and can slip through testing.
+These examples demonstrate that unit and conversion errors are costly, hard to spot in code review, and can slip through testing.
 A quick demonstration of untyped vs. typed code makes the value proposition clear:

 ```cpp
 // Unsafe - compiles but crashes spacecraft